Horse64/core.horse64.org/docs/Concurrency.md

   }
   ```

-Concurrent functions in Horse64 are also called *"later function*".
+Concurrent functions in Horse64 are also called *"later functions"*
+which is how [horsec](/docs/Resources#horsec) usually names them.

+## Rules for calling later functions

-The rule for calling later functions are as follows:
+The rules for calling later functions are as follows:

 1. Calls to later functions must be followed by `later`
    to indicate that there is a time skip.
 Such calls must be in